vincenzodeangelisrc/Self-Sovereign-Identity-Solution-UNIRC/README.md

 Java Implementation of a CP-ABPRE and Blockchain-based solution for SSI including accountability guarantees.

 This project is licensed under the terms of the MIT license.
-It is partially based on https://github.com/TU-Berlin-SNET/jTR-ABE which is licensed under GPLv2.0.
+It is partially based on https://github.com/TU-Berlin-SNET/jTR-ABE (for the implementation of the LLL matrix) which is licensed under GPLv2.0.